What degree programs do you offer?

 delay in processing.

-Normally, if an application is complete, the Office of Admissions can generate the
+Normally, if an application is complete, the Office of Admissions can make the application

 Not every program will review applicants immediately upon receipt of the evaluation.